Contributing

 cd iesopt

-5. Pre-commit Hooks: To maintain code quality, install pre-commit hooks:
+1. Pre-commit Hooks: To maintain code quality, please install the pre-commit hooks:

 Code formatting and linting